davidmam/BS32011-class2017/meetings/14-02-17 meeting.md

 We must remeber to canvert the gapped restriction site base number to the ungapped before putting into primer We used the example primer input:
-Nano primer3inputexample.txt   example primer file Sequence ID – what are we calling it?
+Nano primer3inputexample.txt   example primer file Sequence ID â€“ what are we calling it?
 Opt primer size = 20
 Between 400 and 800 bases for the whole section of sequence- we hope it cuts in the middle

-Primer 3_core –o weaselexample.out primer3weaseExample.txt  –runs the programme
+Primer 3_core â€“o weaselexample.out primer3weaseExample.txt  â€“runs the programme
 More weaselExample.out
-Several sets of primers will come back- need to look at these and decide if we think they are good, bad, indifferent – look at the parameters- do they have self hybridisation?
+Several sets of primers will come back- need to look at these and decide if we think they are good, bad, indifferent â€“ look at the parameters- do they have self hybridisation?
 Not very useful if they do as will bind to themselves rather than the template

 Quick way of deleting a line in nano is ctrl k
 Ctrl r to read a file in
 Can look on snapgene viewer to see where the restriction sites and primers are Can choose enzymes from drop down menu on snapveiwer- shows us the cut sites- going back to the map will show the pattern where it vuts
-Need to find a pair of primers and an ezyme that will give us a fragment in both species but will only cleave in 1 Find the primers common in both species, go to jalview – use the find option, copy sequence of primer from primer 3 git bash In snapgene can import primers
+Need to find a pair of primers and an ezyme that will give us a fragment in both species but will only cleave in 1 Find the primers common in both species, go to jalview â€“ use the find option, copy sequence of primer from primer 3 git bash
+In snapgene can import primers